jpotter80/stellar-classification/README.md

 ### 1. Loading the Dataset

-The `load.py` script loads the original dataset from a CSV file and returns a pandas DataFrame.
+The `load.py` script loads the original dataset from a CSV file named `Star99999_raw.csv` and returns a pandas DataFrame.

 #### Libraries Used:
 - `pandas`